amirongit/notecode/algebra.md

 #### Steps
 1. solve the inequality for 'y'
 2. draw the boundary line
-    1. replace the inequality symbol with equality symbol
+    1. inequality symbol is replaced with equality symbol
-    2. draw the resulted line
+    2. resulted line is drawn
 3. shade
     - above the line for '>' & '>='
     - below the line for '<' & '<='